 Passage of this unconstitutionally overbroad and vague bill could prove costly.
 If a court declares it unconstitutional, there is a good possibility that the state will be ordered to pay the plaintiffs' attorneys' fees.
+In a previous case brought by members of Media Coalition the state agreed to pay fees of \$245,000.

-If you would like to discuss further our position on this bill, please contact me at 212-587-4025 #3 or at horowitz@mediacoalition.org.
-We would be happy for the opportunity to work with the legislature to address the concerns raised in this memo.
+If you would like to discuss our concerns further, I would appreciate that opportunity and can be contacted at 212-587-4025 #3 or horowitz@mediacoalition.org.

-We ask you to protect the First Amendment rights of all the people of Arizona and reject or amend H.B.
+Again, we ask you to protect the First Amendment rights of all the people of Arizona and please veto H.B.
 2549.